 What do you need to apply for food stamps in Alabama?

-When you apply for SNAP in Alabama, be prepared to supply verification documents concerning your employment, identity and other personal information.
+To verify you meet the program’s eligibility requirements, be prepared to supply verification documents concerning your employment, identity and other personal information.
 If you are applying in person, you may need to bring these documents to your local food assistance office.
 These documents include:

 - Proof of identity, such as a driver’s license, state ID or birth certificate.